rabiaq123/School-Projects/CIS3490_A3/readme.txt

                                                                                 ---------------------------------
 Summary:
 Given the following results, it is safe to conclude that the Horspool algorithm was a more efficient algorithm for string search.
-The averge Horspool:Brute-Force performance ratio for the number of shifts is much less than 1, indicating that the Horspool algorithm had a more efficient method for shifting the pattern to be searched for in the file.
+The average Horspool:Brute-Force performance ratio for the number of shifts is much less than 1, indicating that the Horspool algorithm had a more efficient method for shifting the pattern to be searched for in the file.
 The average Horspool:Brute-Force performance ratio for the program runtime is also less than 1, suggesting that the Horspool algorithm generally ran faster than the Brute-force one.